Relationships for incarcerated individuals: Incarcerated individuals as parents

 Incarceration often has major effects on individuals’ relationships with their family members, and the impact that incarceration has on these relationships is seminal in understanding the well being of these individuals as well as their family members.
 This impact is especially salient in the parent-child dynamic that is created when a mother or father is introduced to the justice system.
 This dynamic is become more and more pervasive, given the large and growing numbers of parents currently incarcerated.

 Growing numbers

+Mass incarceration is the practice of imprisoning an excessively large number of people.
+This practice has been done in particular to people of color especially in low income areas.
+African Americans and people of color have historically faced a disproportionate high level of incarceration rates in comparison with their white counterparts.
 According to the Bureau of Justice Statistics (2010), "An estimated 809,800 prisoners of the 1,518,525 held in the nation’s prisons at midyear 2007 were parents of minor children…accounting for 2.3% of the U.S. resident population under 18 (p 1)."
 In fact, in 2007, half of all incarcerated individuals were parents.
 This number has grown exponentially since 1991, with the number of incarcerated men who endorsed being fathers increasing by 76%, and the number of mothers increasing by 122%.